sascommunities/technical-support-code/fact-gathering/get-k8s-info-vk/README.md

 # get-k8s-info.sh Script

-The get-k8s-info.sh script collects information from several components related to a Viya 4 deployment in Kubernetes.
-The information collected may include:
+The get-k8s-info.sh script collects diagnostic and configuration data from various components of a Viya 4 deployment in Kubernetes.
+This includes:

-- Versions from softwares in use by the deployment
+- Software versions used in the deployment
-- List and describe output from objects created in the SAS deployment namespace and other related namespaces (including kube-system)
+- Output from kubectl get and kubectl describe for objects in the SAS deployment namespace and related namespaces (e.g., kube-system)
-- YAML definition from objects
+- YAML definition of Kubernetes objects
-- Describe and top output from nodes in the cluster
-- Logs from pods
+- Node descriptions and performance metrics (kubectl top)
+- Pod logs
-- key-value pairs from Consul
+- Key-value pairs from Consul
-- Deployment assets that were used to deploy the environment
+- Deployment assets used to deploy the environment

+## User Responsibility for Final Sensitive Data Check

-When sensitive data is found among the information collected, the script redacts the data before compacting the final .tgz file.
+The script scans the collected information for sensitive data and redacts it before packaging the final .tgz file.
+However, final validation of the contents should be performed manually by the user.

 ## Prerequisites

+- Run the script on the machine or jumpbox used for the original deployment
-- The tool should be run on the machine/jumpbox from where the environment was originally deployed, with access to the deployment files and the Kubernetes command-line interface, `kubectl`, to access the Kubernetes cluster.
+- Ensure access to deployment files and the Kubernetes cluster via `kubectl`
 - Bash Shell

 ## Usage

-**Note**: Some information may be omitted or unavailable depending on the permissions granted for the provided `KUBECONFIG`.
+**Note**: Some data may be unavailable depending on the permissions granted by the provided `KUBECONFIG`.

 ### Interactive Mode Example

-The following example runs the script without providing any option, which causes the script to request all required information interactively.
+Run the script without options to enter interactive mode:

 ```
 ./get-k8s-info.sh
 ```

-The script will request the following information interactively:
+You’ll be prompted to provide:

 ```
 # Case Number: